surfinbard/stc-steganography/README.md

 ![The process of scanning the matrix H column by column, along with the current node state](res/scanning.jpg)

 One move directly to the right, one move with modulo 2: 00 ⊕ 11 = 11.

-Every next column inside a block consumes the next column of _H_.
+Every next column **inside a block** consumes the next column of _H_.

-**Between blocks**, it goes a little different: only nodes in states with a LSB (least significant bit) corresponding to the current message bit will be linked.
-A node’s following row is determined by slightly altering its state: we “push out” the LSB and push in, from the left, a 0. (e.g., with a current message bit of 1, 01 becomes 00; 11 becomes 01 and so on).
+**Between blocks**, it goes a little different: only nodes in states with a LSB (least significant bit) **equal to the current message bit** will be linked. (e.g., on the trellis above, if the next message bit to be consumed is 0, only the nodes in states 00 and 10 will have links to the right).

+When transitioning between blocks of nodes, the next state (and, consequently, the next row) of a node is determined by slightly altering its state: we “push out” the LSB and push in, from the left, a 0.
+(With a current message bit of 1, 01 becomes 00; 11 becomes 01 and so on).
 At every end of block, a message bit is consumed.

 We link nodes until the last message bit has been accounted for, when we reach the final block.
 We’ll have in our hands the candidate(s) for **y**, that is, all the paths that managed to make it through the end.

-All nodes already have their costs (and total cost so far) stored, so we select the one with lesser total cost and convert it to image format, the same way we initially converted the cover image into a vector, but the other way around.
+All nodes already have their costs (and total cost so far) stored, so we select the one with lesser total cost and convert it to image format (he same way we initially converted the cover image into a vector, but the other way around).

 And that’s it!
 We now have successfully hidden a piece of text into an image.
 Neat, huh?